- Home

 Payments and Reduced Violations

-If a defendant is unable to pay at the time of sentencing on a guilty plea or judgment, a payment arrangement may be made.
-The City accepts credit cards, echecks, checks, money orders and cash.
+If a Defendant is unable to pay at the time of sentencing on a guilty plea or judgment, a payment arrangement may be authorized by the Judge or City Prosecutor.